The Seven Transformations of Leadership: A Simple Summary

 These logics are progressive.
 The earlier logics result in the lowest business performance, and the later ones in the highest business performance.

-Fortunately, individuals can develop their action logics throughout their career and transition to higher level logics that increase their, and their businesses’, performance.
+Fortunately, individuals can develop their action logics throughout their career.
+They can transition to higher level logics that increase their, and their businesses’, performance.

 Opportunists are the lowest level of leaders.
 The opportunist’s action logic results in leaders looking to win in any way possible.
 They are often self oriented and can be quite manipulative.
 They believe in statements like “Might makes right” and other fairly base expressions of power.
 Despite the obvious down sides to this action logic, opportunists can be useful in emergencies or in heavily sales focused environments.
 It’s been estimated that about 5% of leaders are Opportunists.